 - stencil all the sheets of tissue paper

-- cut the stenciled tissue paper into the squares ~ about 5 inches square
+- cut the stenciled tissue paper into squares – about 5 inches square

-- crimp the tissue paper and glue to the wreath
+- crimp the tissue paper and glue it to the wreath

 In no time (well, 2 episodes of Downton Abbey), my wreath was done.
 To be honest, I was thrilled with the result.
 It looked even better than I had imagined.
 Sweet Shark was really impressed.